-Common injuries which could occur on this trip include: blisters on feet (don't forget to break in your boots) and burns from not applying enough sunscreen.
-These are both preventable with a little caution and common sense.
+Common injuries which could occur on this trip include: blisters on feet (don't forget to break in your boots), injuries resulting from falling from paddleboards, and burns from not applying enough sunscreen.
+These are all preventable with a little caution and common sense.
 Yellow jackets (wasps) can be pests at this time of the year, and people with the potential for severe reactions to stings should plan to bring their own anaphylaxis kits (EpiPens) Learn more about possible risks here.